-My interest—originally sparked by an article about Cornwell in the New Yorker that I’d read whilst staying in the apartment of a girlfriend’s grandmother on the Upper East Side, with a kitchen like a Fifties time capsule—whilst staying in New York in March of 1999 to play in a band on a television show—and an article which I used to engage my father in conversation as a way of getting closer to him, shortly after my mother’s death—was to do with lost, assaulted, divided up childhood.
+My interest in Cornwell was sparked by an article in the New Yorker that I’d read whilst staying in the apartment of a girlfriend’s grandmother on the Upper East Side, with a Fifties time capsule for a kitchen—whilst staying in New York in March of 1999 to play in a band on a television show for a lot less than fifteen minutes.

-Not name-dropping, spying, intrigue or lies or blundering attempts to impress – except in terms of how those things in themselves might be sources of unease, pain, social dislocation or disappointment.
+This bright spark, talking to his new, sophisticated Kenyan friend, was not interested in name-dropping, spying, intrigue or lies or blundering attempts to impress – except in terms of how those things in themselves might be sources of unease, pain, social dislocation or disappointment.

 The unempirical attitude towards people in general just made it all very painful.

 She had, late one night when we first were getting to know each other, touched me by admitting some details of her own heart ache with her ex – apparently a venture capitalist.